ThomasMBury/charlie-bury-website/content/en/blog/screenwriting-process-bunking.md

 title: "The Creative Journey of Writing 'Bunking' - A Short Film Screenplay"
 ---

-### I recently finished the first draft of my new short film screenplay, ['Bunking'](https://www.charliebury.com/screenplays/bunking/).
+### I have now finished the first draft of my new short film screenplay, ['Bunking'](https://www.charliebury.com/screenplays/bunking/).

 This contemporary thriller sprang from an intriguing seed of inspiration found in an anonymous story from Chinese folklore.
 It revolves around a peasant's desperate escape from assault and a chilling twist of mistaken identity.